DCtheTall/hands-on-machine-learning/README.md

 - Training an SVM regression model to predict housing prices with the California housing dataset.

+### Chapter 6: Decision Trees

+- Training a `DecisionTreeClassifier` with Scikit-Learn.
+- Visualizing a Decision Tree's decision making algorithm.
+- Making predictions with a Decision Tree.
+- Gini impurity.
+- White-box versus black-box models.
+- Estimating class probabilities with a `DecisionTreeClassifier`.
+- The Classification And Regression Tree (CART) algorithm.
+- The computational complexity of training and making predictions with a Decision Tree.
+- Using entropy instead of Gini impurity to train a Decision Tree.
+- Parametric versus nonparametric machine learning models.
+- Training a `DecisionTreeRegressor` with Scikit-Learn.

 ## Papers Cited

 ### Support Vector Machines